Member resources

 NC CarePoints Connect

 NC CarePoints Connect is a secure and free web-based application.
-It offers tools and resources to improve health outcomes.
+It offers tools and resources to improve health outcomes and allows members to redeem their extra benefits and healthy rewards.
 NC CarePoints Connect helps share vital information, such as medical records, screenings, medicines, trauma assessments and care plans.
-Users access it by selecting "Register Now" and completing the short registration process.
+Users access it by selecting "Register with NC CarePoints Connect" and completing the short registration process.

 System of Care (SOC)